up

 Overall, this budget provides resources for the County to expand its emerging commitment to and implementation of the RESJ Act.
 It supports County Government in building the skills and competencies necessary to identify and address racial and ethnic disparities across issue areas, at the same time providing resources for programs that help to fill gaps created by structural inequities.

-FY25 Recommended Budget includes:
+FY25 Approved Budget includes:

 Office of Grants Management